Events trigger workflow executions. The event that triggers your workflow depends on the trigger you select for your workflow:

 - Event sources invoke your workflow on events from apps like Twitter, Google Calendar, and more.

-# Examining incoming event data
+# Examining event data

 # Copying references to event data